 The U.S. federal government, foreign governments, and some U.S. state and local governments provide incentives to end users and purchasers of EVs and EV charging stations in the form of rebates, tax credits, and other financial incentives, such as payments or regulatory credits.
 The EV market relies on these governmental rebates, tax credits, and other financial incentives to significantly lower the effective price of EVs and EV charging stations for customers and support widespread installation of EV charging infrastructure.
 However, these incentives may expire on a particular date, end when the allocated funding is exhausted, or be reduced or terminated as a matter of regulatory or legislative policy.
-In particular, U.S. federal tax credits to purchasers under Section 30C of the U.S. Internal Revenue Code of 1986, as amended (the "Code") to market its EV charging stations, have subsidized the cost of placing in service EV charging stations, and are expected to continue to do so under legislation, like the new Inflation Reduction Act ("IRA").
-If a substantial number of credits or incentives, like those from the IRA, the National Electric Vehicle Infrastructure Law Formula Program, the Bipartisan Infrastructure Law, or many others were to end, or if our products were to not qualify for funding under those programs, there could be a native impact on the EV and EV charging market and adversely impact our business operations and expansion potential.
-See "Business-Government Regulation ad Incentives."
+In particular, U.S. federal tax credits to purchasers under Section 30C of the U.S. Internal Revenue Code of 1986, as amended (the "Code") to market its EV charging stations, have subsidized the cost of placing in service EV charging stations, and are expected to continue to do so under legislation, like the new Inflation Reduction Act.
+If a substantial number of credits or incentives, like those from the IRA, the National Electric Vehicle Infrastructure Law Formula Program, the Bipartisan Infrastructure Law, or many others were to end, or if our products were to not qualify for funding under those programs, there could be a native impact on the EV and EV charging market, and adversely impact our business operations and expansion potential.
+See Item 4.B "Information on the Company -Business Overview-Government Regulation and Incentives" of this Annual Report.